Sequential Neural Score Estimation: Likelihood-Free Inference with Conditional Score Based Diffusion Models: Introduction

-In this paper, we present Neural Likelihood Score Estimation (NLSE) and Neural Posterior Score Estimation (NPSE), as well as their sequential variants SNLSE and SNPSE.
-Inspired by the remarkable success of score-based generative models \cite{Song2019,Song2021,Ho2020}, our methods train conditional score-based diffusion models to generate samples from the posterior of interest.
-While similar approaches \citep[e.g.,][]{Batzolis2021,Dhariwal2021,Song2021,Tashiro2021,Chao2022,Chung2022,Geffner2022} have previously found success in a variety of problems, their application to problems of interest to the SBI community \citep[see, e.g.,][]{Lueckmann2021} has not yet been widely investigated.
-In parallel with this work, we note that \citet{Geffner2022} have also studied the use of conditional score-based diffusion models for LFI.
-We provide a more detailed comparison with this paper in Section \ref{subsec:SM_and_LFI} and Appendix \ref{app:LFI_multiple_obs}.
+In this paper, we present Neural Posterior Score Estimation (NPSE), as well as its sequential variant (SNPSE).
+Our method, inspired by the remarkable success of score-based generative models \cite{Song2019,Song2021,Ho2020}, utilises a conditional score-based diffusion model to generate samples from the posterior of interest.
+While similar approaches \citep[e.g.,][]{Batzolis2021,Dhariwal2021,Song2021,Tashiro2021,Chao2022,Chung2022} have previously found success in a variety of problems, their application to SBI has not yet been widely investigated.\footnote{In parallel with an early version of this work, \citet{Geffner2022} also studied the use of diffusion models for SBI.
+We provide a comparison with this paper in Section \ref{subsec:SM_and_LFI} and Appendix \ref{app:LFI_multiple_obs}.}

-In contrast to existing SBI approaches based on normalising flows (e.g., SNLE, SNPE), our approach only requires estimates for the gradient of the log density, or {score function}, of the intractable likelihood or the posterior, which can be estimated using a neural network via score matching \cite{Hyvarinen2005,Vincent2011,Song2020}.
-Since we do not require a normalisable model, we avoid the need for any strong restrictions on the model architecture.
+In contrast to existing SBI approaches based on normalising flows (e.g., SNLE, SNPE), our approach only requires estimates for the gradient of the log density, or {score function}, of the intractable likelihood or the posterior, which can be approximated using a neural network via score matching techniques \cite{Hyvarinen2005,Vincent2011,Song2020}.
+Since we do not require a normalisable model, our method avoids the need for any strong restrictions on the model architecture.
 In addition, unlike methods based on generative adversarial networks (e.g., GATSBI), we do not require adversarial training objectives, which are notoriously unstable \cite{Metz2017,Salimans2016}.

-We discuss two training objectives for our model; the first targets the score of the intractable likelihood, while the second targets the score of the posterior.
-We then show how this model can be embedded within a principled sequential training procedure, which guides simulations towards informative regions using the current approximation of the posterior score.
-We validate the performance of our methods on several benchmark SBI problems, obtaining comparable or superior performance to other state-of-the-art methods.
+We first discuss how conditional score-based diffusion models can be used for SBI.
+We then outline how our approach can be embedded within a principled sequential training procedure, which guides simulations towards informative regions using the current approximation of the posterior.
+We outline in detail a number of possible sequential procedures, several of which could also be used to develop sequential variants of amortised algorithms more recently proposed in the SBI literature \citep[e.g.,][]{Dax2023}.
+We then advocate for our preferred method, Truncated Sequential NPSE (TSNPSE), which uses a series of truncated proposals inspired by the approach in \citet{Deistler2022}.
+We validate our methods on several benchmark SBI problems as well as a real-world neuroscience problem, obtaining comparable or superior performance to other state-of-the-art methods.